neverping/neverping/README.md

 #### Operating System 💽

 Sun Solaris, CentOS, Red Hat Enterprise Linux, Ubuntu Server LTS, LinuxMint (user and supporter).
-I also use Windows and MacOSX, but I am no longer an enthusiast on either.
+I also use Windows and MacOSX but am no longer an enthusiast.

 #### Monitoring tools 📈